NMDimitriou/3D-Preprocessing-Nuclei-Segmentation/README.md

 **Image Preprocessing**

 The preprocessing steps are summarized in the **preprocessing_main.ijm** macro.
-You can run this macro in ImageJ or perform the steps of the macro using the GUI of ImageJ.
+You can run this macro in ImageJ (*plugins->Macros->Run*) or perform the steps of the macro using the GUI of ImageJ.
 The steps are:

 * Denoising using the PURE LET method of [PureDenoise plugin](http://bigwww.epfl.ch/algorithms/denoise/) of ImageJ.
 * Intensity attenuation correction using the corresponding [plugin](https://imagejdocu.tudor.lu/doku.php?id=plugin:stacks:attenuation_correction:start) of ImageJ.